MicrosoftDocs/kaizala-docs/Articles/Actions/KASClient/README.md

 ## Object Reference

-References of all the objects in the SDK are avaialable [here](objects.md).
+References of all the objects in the SDK are available [here](objects.md).